Key Takeaway

-How athletes can use weight loss medications like semaglutide and tirzepatide to optimize body composition while protecting performance, muscle, and recovery.
+How athletes can use weight loss medications like semaglutide and tirzepatide to improve body composition while protecting performance, muscle, and recovery.

-Weight loss medication for athletes is not about shortcuts or vanity.
-It is about optimizing body composition when training and nutrition alone cannot overcome biological barriers to reaching a healthy, performance-enhancing body fat level.
+Weight loss medication for athletes isn't about shortcuts or vanity.
+It's about improving body composition when training and nutrition alone can't overcome biological barriers to reaching a healthy, performance-enhancing body fat level.
 This guide covers when medication makes sense, which options work best for active bodies, and how to protect your athletic performance throughout treatment.

 When Athletes Should Consider Medication